Autism and local support services

 - give information and advice on social and health care services

-- arrange community care assessments
+- arrange community care conversations

-- arrange a carer’s assessment
+- arrange a carer’s conversation

 - buy and arrange services that provide help and support